Ivanclj/msia423-final-project/README.md

 ├── figures                           <- Generated graphics and figures to be used in reporting.
 │
 ├── models                            <- Trained model objects (TMOs), model predictions, and model evaluations.
-│   ├── archive                       <- No longer current models.
-This directory is included in the .gitignore and is not tracked by git
 │
 ├── notebooks
 │   ├── develop                       <- Current notebooks being used in development.